Best daily deals

 Something to ask when looking for cheap headphones: What can you do without?
 Most folks are in the habit of looking for “the best” — heck, we have a scoring system and many articles outlining the very best — but you’re not going to get flagship headphones cheaply.
 So, begin by whittling down your options and compromising on the luxuries you don’t necessarily need.
 For example, if you mainly listen to podcasts, you probably don’t need the most accurate sounding frequency response, but if you listen to those podcasts on a train, you probably do want some noise canceling.

-Build quality is one of the first things you’re going to sacrifice with cheap headphones.
-That doesn’t mean that all or any of these products are particularly prone to breakage, but it does mean that they’re going to lack premium materials like the sheepskin leather found on the Master & Dynamic MW50.
+Build quality is one of the first things you’ll sacrifice with cheap headphones.
+That doesn’t mean that all or any of these products are particularly prone to breakage, but it does mean that they lack premium materials.

 Look for headphones that satisfy the essential qualities that make sense for your needs, rather than chasing features you don't need.